-Sacred Heart undergraduate students may take a 12-credit Certificate in Catholic Studies, which involves the interdisciplinary study of the Catholic intellectual tradition.
+Sacred Heart undergraduate students may take a 12-credit Certificate in Catholic Studies, which involves the interdisciplinary study of Catholic intellectual traditions.
 Students take any four courses from approved Catholic Studies courses.
 Visit WebAdvisor for current offerings.

 Upon completing the four courses and capstone paper, the student will be able to: